It is not a disease itself but a symptom of an underlying health problem.

 People with diadochokinesis are thought to be unable to turn opposing muscle groups on and off in a coordinated way.

-Damage to fibers in the central nervous system can cause hypotonia or muscle weakness, which can contribute to the problem.
+Damage to fibers in the central nervous system can cause hypotonia or muscle weakness, contributing to the problem.

 Diadochokinesis is also associated with a genetic mutation that affects neurotransmitters, the chemicals that communicate information throughout our brain and body.